 - Image tags – site images should be high quality and they also should contain text descriptions so that they can be crawled by search engines.

 - Content editing – the more your site content changes, the higher your ranking generally is going to be.

 - Monitoring via site analytics – We can monitor the visitor data by geography, search terms used to find the site, visitor behavior once on the site and other factors.
 This helps in making adjustments.

-As mentioned in the previous question the time to complete a project depends on the client’s requirements in a website.
-Also a key component in completing the work is the availability of the client with the materials and images needed to start and complete a site.
-Also, client availability to allow for continuance communication is vital.
+As mentioned in the previous question the time to complete a project depends on the client’s requirements for a website.
+Also, a key component in completing the work is the availability of the client with the materials and images needed to start and complete a site.
+Also, client availability to allow for continued communication is vital.

 With a cooperative and involved client, and depending upon other pending jobs, we can have a basic site up and running within a week.
 Obviously, more complex sites require more time and testing.

 How long will my website last, why does it not last forever and why doesn’t my support include a brand new one?

 Modern websites now have “must have” features that were not evident just a few years ago.
 Security challenges always exist and vulnerabilities are continually being identified and must be promptly remedied.

 A well-designed website should last between 3 and 4 years, with maintenance.
 At that point, a major web update can be expected to be required.
 That would be a separately priced re-design.